PecanProject/betydb-data-access/original_api.md

 ### A simple example

-Data can be downloaded as a CSV, XML, or JSON file, and data from previously published syntheses can be downloaded without logging in.
+Data can be requested as a CSV, XML, or JSON file, and data from previously published syntheses can be requested without logging in.
 In the simplest case, we can use a single key-value pair to filter the table, restricting the result to the set of rows having a given value in a given column.
 For example, to download all of the trait data for the switchgrass species Panicum virgatum, we